Developer Preview — This project is in active development. APIs may change. Provide feedback

 MCP Server

-The B2C DX MCP Server enables AI assistants (like Cursor, Claude Desktop, and others) to help with B2C Commerce development tasks.
+The B2C DX MCP Server enables AI assistants (like Claude Code, Cursor, GitHub Copilot, and others) to help with B2C Commerce development tasks.
 It provides toolsets for SCAPI, CARTRIDGES, MRT, PWAV3, and STOREFRONTNEXT development.

 ⚠️ Preview Release: This package is in preview.
 Tools are functional but require --allow-non-ga-tools to enable.
 Additional tools will be added in future releases.